TechEarl

 bash· Linux (GNU)

 -maxdepth N is a GNU extension that BSD find also supports, despite being non-POSIX.
-Both macOS and Linux are happy with it.
+Both macOS and Linux accept it.

 TestMatches